R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 This says that at runtime (but not compile time) the `:enclave` module must be on the classpath, and configures dependencies to respect the three different variants of the enclave.
-That is, the enclave module will expose tasks to compile and use either simulation, debug or release mode (in mock mode you're just using regular Java, so no special compilation is necessary).
+That is, the enclave module will expose tasks to compile and use either mock, simulation, debug or release mode.
 Which task to use is actually selected by the host build.

 !!! tip
     Don't worry if you see the error `Could not resolve project :enclave`.
 This will be resolved when